 We recognize the importance of effective worker voice and representation in both identifying and preventing human rights risks.
 We continue to work with suppliers to strengthen their internal grievance mechanisms and implement worker surveys in key supplying sites which provide unique insights into working conditions.
 In Bangladesh and Turkey, we implemented worker satisfaction surveys in some of our key supplier factories to understand workers’ opinions on their working conditions and worked with our suppliers to put improvement plans in place.
-We have also engaged with the GIZ in Cambodia and the ETI in Bangladesh and Turkey on their social dialogue project in Turkey and Bangladesh which sought to ensure fair and transparent worker committee elections as well as building the capacity of elected worker representatives.
+We have also engaged with the GIZ in Cambodia and the ETI in Bangladesh and Turkey on their social dialogue project which sought to ensure fair and transparent worker committee elections as well as building the capacity of elected worker representatives.

 Where disputes between unions and factories appear in our supplier factories, we collaborate with local and global unions, as well as other brands and retailers to ensure that freedom of association is respected.
 In the majority of cases this has led to positive social dialogue between unions and factories to address the issues together, and in some cases has resulted in factories’ recognition of unions’ official status as their collective bargaining partner.
 Here is one example of our collaborative efforts leading to successful reinstatement of unionized workers.

-Women should be fairly represented in management in all workplaces, including our own business and throughout our supply chain.
-We have been supporting suppliers to create opportunities for women in our Non-Food business since 2017.
-Since then:
+We firmly believe women should be fairly represented in management in all workplaces, including our own business and throughout our supply chain.
+We have been supporting suppliers to create opportunities for women and prevent discrimination in our Non-Food business since 2017.
+Interventions include:

 - 100 women workers have been trained through the UN women leadership programme in Bangladesh.
 The training was on leadership skills for women workers to be ready for promoting to the supervisors/senior operator level in partnership with Care Bangladesh.

 The ambition of the programme was to:

-- Improve the working environment by ensuring a harassment free workplace
+- Improve the working environment by ensuring a harassment and discrimination free workplace.

 Our training programme was implemented at all tier 1 supplying sites and sought to change both the mindset of those in supervisory roles and the practices and system aiding them in their role.
 Following our training programme: